Overview

 Predictive Mobility Solution in Milwaukee

-Milwaukee’s current fire chief, early in his career, watched an apartment burn down while his firetruck was stuck on the other side of a blocked rail crossing (see story on pg 18).
-Unfortunately, blocked rail crossings have a significant impact on emergency response.
+Milwaukee’s current fire chief, early in his career, watched an apartment burn down while his firetruck was stuck on the other side of an occupied rail crossing (see story on pg 18).
+Unfortunately, occupied rail crossings have a significant impact on emergency response.

 FIGURE 1: Train blocks firetruck en-route to industrial fire in Houston, TX.